 My work falls into three main areas: language policy and planning in education, educational policy implementation, and immigrant family integration in “new” spaces (like rural Missouri).
 I am especially interested in the development of language immersion education and how immigrant families and children navigate educational options in the Midwestern United States.
 And I am a proud fellow of the Cambio Center and, in 2018, a Fulbright Specialist.

 I believe *change is local*, so I strive to work in partnership with local schools, families, and teachers.
 Together, we devise projects and answer difficult questions.
 We also create together: for example, I have worked with Springboard and the Missouri Immigrant and Refugee Advocates to develop online curricula and conversations about the immigrant experience (www.lacesproject.org).
-Over the years, I have also conducted professional development and program evaluations for non-profit organizations, US Department of Education grant projects, universities, and K-12 school districts and am on the Advisory Board of Beloved Community, dedicated to working toward equity from all angles.
+Over the years, I have also conducted professional development and program evaluations for non-profit organizations, US Department of Education grant projects, universities, and K-12 school districts, and I am on the Advisory Board of Beloved Community, dedicated to working toward equity from all angles.

 *I love teaching.* I have taught students of all ages, from preschool to college.
 Most recently, I have taught undergraduate education courses where we inquire into community and societal change, graduate courses in research methods, and specialty courses on the theories of human development, educational policy, and immigrant families.